anasztaziaa/IGhws/README.md

-In this repository there are all of the homework assignments.
+In this repository there are all of the homework assignments and the final project